Rishabhshah1/ddp_thesis_t5/README.md

 ### Preparing the dataset for training

 1. MIT-USPTO dataset available online is used in the analysis.
-The dataset is aavilable in the data/ folder of this repo.
+The dataset is available in the data/ folder of this repo.

 ### Training the model:

 1. Place the data in data/ folder

-2. From the root directory, run
+2. From the root directory, run the following to fine-tune the pretrained model.
+Remove the --pretrain arguement to train the model from scratch.
     ```sh
     python run_trainer.py --data_dir <data_dir> --output_dir <output_dir> --pretrain <model_path> --tokenizer <vocab_path>
     ```